Our explainer on heroin, meth and other misused opioids: statistics, news, legislation, treatment, recovery, how to find help and resources

-The statistics associated with opioid misuse are staggering.
+The statistics associated with opioid misuse and addiction are staggering.
 In the United States, 128 people die every day from an opioid overdose.
 That’s 47,000 deaths a year.
 Between 1999 and 2018, almost 450,000 people died due to an overdose involving an opioid.
 It’s like the entire population of Miami or Minneapolis being wiped out by overdoses on a single class of drug.

 Mortality rates aren’t the end of the human toll of opioids.
 The evidence of lives and livelihoods ruined, relationships broken and generational trauma can be witnessed everywhere—in cities and rural communities, across race and class lines, from coast to coast.
 More than 1.6 million people every year are arrested on drug charges, an estimated 65% of the U.S. prison population has a substance use disorder (SUD), and individuals released from incarceration are at exceptionally high risk of an overdose in the subsequent weeks.